gauenk/stnls/README.md

 # Space-Time Non-Local Search (stnls)

 A Pytorch-friendly C++/CUDA library to support Space-Time Attention with a Shifted Non-Local Search.
-The shifted non-local search corrects the small spatial inaccuracies from predicted, long-range offsets such as optical flow.
+The shifted non-local search corrects the small spatial inaccuracies from predicted, long-range offsets such as optical flow (as in Guided Deformable Attention).

 [arxiv](https://arxiv.org/pdf/2309.16849.pdf)